braveg1rl/memoblock/README.md

 After any function has executed, the current properties of the `memo` object are inspected.
 If the properties contain any promises, they'll get resolved to their actual values.
 As soon as all promises have resolved, and the values of the `memo` object have been updated, the next function is called.

+Memoblock itself returns a promise which is fulfilled when all functions have been executed, and any last promises set to properties of the memo object have been fulfilled as well.

+If any promise assigned to a property of the memo object fails, no further functions will be executed, and the Memoblock promise will fail.

 ### How it's better

 1. No need to define var's up-front in an outer function context.
 You can set any value you want.